 In the third year, that is, in 1780, the exaction was renewed; but several new circumstances were, in this year, annexed to the transaction.
-The Raja sent his confidential minister to Calcutta, to mollify the Governor-General, by the most submissive expressions of regret for laving incurred his displeasure, even by confessions of error and of fault, and by the strongest protestations of a desire to make every possible exertion for the recovery of his This however included not the payment of the favour. five lacks, of which the agent was instructed to use his utmost endeavours to obtain a remission.
+The Raja sent his confidential minister to Calcutta, to mollify the Governor-General, by the most submissive expressions of regret for laving incurred his displeasure, even by confessions of error and of fault, and by the strongest protestations of a desire to make every possible exertion for the recovery of his This however included not the payment of the five lacks, of which the agent was instructed to use his utmost endeavours to obtain a remission.
 For the better accomplishment of this object, he was furnished with a secret compliment to the Governor-General, of the amount of two lacs of rupees.
 At first, as we are told by Mr. Hastings, he absolutely refused the present, and assured the agent of the Raja that the contribution must be paid.
-Afterwards, however, he accepted the present; with a view, as he himself informs us, to apply the money to a peculiar exigency of the public service.
+Afterwards, however, he accepted the present: with a view, as he himself informs us, to apply the money to a peculiar exigency of the public service.
 Be it so.
-The money of the Raja however was tendered, for a purpose which it was impossible to mistake : and that money, with all the obligation which the receipt of it imported, was in fact received.2 The contribution, nevertheless, was ex263
+The money of the Raja however was tendered for a purpose which it was impossible to mistake: and that money, with all the obligation which the receipt of it imported, was in fact received.2 The contribution, nevertheless, was ex-

-1 The questions at issue were the ability and disposition of Cieit Sing to render effective assistance to the state in a period of real emery ency.
-Had the latter been evinced, had not a contrary disposition been che ished, more leniency would have been deserved, and would no doubt have beer manifested, in enforcing the demands of the government .- W.
+&lt;sup>1 The questions at issue were the ability and disposition of Cueit Sing to render effective assistance to the state in a period of real emergency.
+Had the latter been evinced, had not a contrary disposition been the ished, more leniency would have been deserved, and would no doubt have beer manifested, in enforcing the demands of the government.-W.

-2 For the circumstances of this present, see Hastings' Answer to Burke's - For the endinkances of this present, see missings Answer to burke s Eighth Charge; the Eleventh Report of the Select Committee, 1/81; and the Minutes of the Evidence taken at the trial of Warren Hastings.
-These circum-stances are remarkable and characteristic.
-At first, perfect or needlinent of the transaction; such measures, however, taken, as may, if after wards neces-sary, appear to huppy a design of future disclosure; when concemment be-comes difficult and hazardous, then disclosure made.
-The Governor-General, or the transaction is a state of the second second second second second second comes difficult and hazardous, then disclosure made. on the 29th of June, offered to apply 23,0001., which, as he described it, ap-
+For the circumstances of this present, see Hastings' Answer to Burke's Eighth Charge; the Eleventh Report of the Select Committee, 1/81; and the Minutes of the Evidence taken at the trial of Warren Hastings.
+These circumstances are remarkable and characteristic.
+At first, perfect or needlinent of the transaction; such measures, however, taken, as may, if after wards necessary, appear to imply a design of future disclosure; when concealment becomes difficult and hazardous, then disclosure; made.
+The Governor-General, on the 29th of June, offered to apply 23,000%, which, as he described it, ap-

 BOOK V. acted.
-The remonstrances of the Raja, and his renewed CHAF.
-VI. endeavours to gain a little time, were treated as renewed delinquency; and for these endeavours the Governor-General imposed upon him a mulct or fine of 10,000l. ;1 and the troops were ordered to march into the Raja's country, on the same errand, and on the same terms, as in the preceding year.
+The remonstrances of the Raja, and his renewed CHAP, VII. endeavours to gain a little time, were treated as renewed delinquency; and for these endeavours the Governor-1781.
+General imposed upon him a mulct or fine of 10,000l.;1 and the troops were ordered to march into the Raja's country, on the same errand, and on the same terms, as in the preceding year.